-- 1. Establish long-term capability of local governments to manage and maintain coastal environmental resources - 1.1.
-Improve elected officials' understanding of issues that impact environmental health and comprehensive land use and water resources management. - 1.1.1.
-Develop a strategy for local government participation in watershed planning using highlights of efforts currently underway - 1.2.
-Develop platform of necessary regulatory changes needed to manage and maintain coastal environmental resources

-- 1.2.1.
-Continue preparation of technical report of necessary changes needed to strengthen local governance of coastal resources - 1.3.
-Create and Implement enabling legislation

-2. Minimize impacts and amount of contaminated stormwater runoff entering coastal waterways

-- 2.1.
-Establish voluntary initiatives to reduce the incidence of non-point source pollution. - 2.1.1.
-Engage members in participation in the Create a Clean Water Future Service Day - 2.2.
-Educate elected officials about existing ordinances and effectiveness for reducing non-point source pollution. - 2.3.
-Establish watershed consortiums across geopolitical boundaries in priority watersheds to better coordinate stormwater management - 2.3.1.
-Create watershed consortiums for Fowl River, Fish River, Bon Secour Complex

-3. Promote the protection and restoration of Gulf-fronting beaches, dunes, and shorelines as a first line of defense

-3.1.
-Develop a strategy for restoration and protection of beaches, dunes, and shorelines that is endorsed by elected officials in Mobile and Baldwin Counties
+- 1. Establish long-term capability of local governments to manage and maintain coastal environmental resources. - 1.1.
+Improve elected officials' understanding of issues that impact environmental health and comprehensive land use and water resources management. - 1.1.1.Develop a strategy for local government participation in watershed planning using highlights of efforts currently underway. - 1.2.
+Develop platform of necessary regulatory changes needed to manage and maintain coastal environmental resources. - 1.2.1.
+Use Assessment of Local Regulations to develop a platform of necessary changes needed to strengthen local governance of coastal resources. - 1.3.
+Create and Implement enabling legislation to improve local government authority over environmental protection. - 2.
+Minimize impacts and amount of contaminated stormwater runoff entering coastal waterways. - 2.1.
+Establish voluntary initiatives to reduce the incidence of non-point source pollution. - 2.2.
+Educate elected officials about existing ordinances and effectiveness for reducing non-point source pollution. - 2.2.1.Distribute 5-7minute video to educate about new technologies being employed along Alabama coast to better manage stormwater runoff. - 2.3.
+Establish watershed consortiums across geopolitical boundaries in priority watersheds to better coordinate stormwater management. - 2.3.1.
+Create watershed consortiums for Fowl River, Fish River, and Bon Secour Complex. - 3.
+Promote the protection and restoration of Gulf-fronting beaches, dunes, and shorelines as a first line of defense. - 3.1.
+Develop a strategy for restoration and protection of beaches, dunes, and shorelines that is endorsed by elected officials in Mobile and Baldwin Counties.